Community, stakeholder and government relations

 Land/resource use planning and management

+Land use plans can be effective for sustaining Indigenous communities, culture and economies in the broader context of optimizing ecosystem and economic health.
 We are experienced in government-to-government and regional land use planning in British Columbia, and working in these regions after land use plans are implemented.

 We work with our clients to: